subvisual/subvisual.com/src/posts/2015-04-13-the-pursuit-of-craftsmanship/index.md

 ---
+highlight: false
-path: /54-the-pursuit-of-craftsmanship/
+path: 54-the-pursuit-of-craftsmanship
 title: "The Pursuit of Craftsmanship "
+categories:
+  - academy
 author: francisco-baila
 date: 2015-04-13
-tags:
-  - design
-intro: "After finishing my graduation it seemed natural for me to continue studying and enroll in a master's degree, but by the end of the first semester I started to feel frustrated.
+intro: After finishing my graduation it seemed natural for me to continue studying and enroll in a master's degree, but by the end of the first semester I started to feel frustrated.
 It's very rewarding to grasp the knowledge you get from college, but after a few years it gets discouraging.
 I wanted more.
   More experience, more responsibility, more visibility.
-I felt it was time for me to learn by doing, working side by side with more experienced designers, in a professional environment."
+I felt it was time for me to learn by doing, working side by side with more experienced designers, in a professional environment.
+tags:
+  - design
 ---

 After finishing my graduation it seemed natural for me to continue studying and enroll in a master's degree, but by the end of the first semester I started to feel frustrated.
 It's very rewarding to grasp the knowledge you get from college, but after a few years it gets discouraging.
 I wanted more.
 More experience, more responsibility, more visibility.
 I felt it was time for me to learn by doing, working side by side with more experienced designers, in a professional environment.